-When is the deadline to apply for financial aid?
+When is the preferred date to apply for financial aid?

 - Fall semester - June 1st

 We'll process, and welcome, your application for financial aid after these dates but we can't guarantee it will be ready for you prior to the start of a semester, if your financial aid is not complete by these dates.
 If you apply for financial aid after these dates, please make plans to have some other source of payment ready to start the semester.
 If you are eligible and receive a financial aid award in excess of your charges for the semester, we'll refund any payment you made to the college to hold your registration.